cloudmesh-community/book/chapters/cloud/arch.md

 When we inspect prominent providers such as Amazon, Azure, and Google, we find that on their Web pages they do provide their customers an alternative view that is motivated by exposing numerous products to the customers grouped by functions.
-Thes services are often in the hundrest.
+These services are often in the hundrest.
 To achieve the exposure of the products in a meaningful fashion, they introduce a functional view motivation a functional architecture view of the cloud.